B34MR/rc4Gen/README.md

 ***
 Default Values:

-    If a parameter is no defined it's default value will be choosen. lport = '443'
+    If a parameter is not defined it's default value will be choosen.
+    Default values listed below.

+    lport = '443'
     rc4Password = 'rc4M4g1c'
     verboseChoice = 'off'